5 Steps to Keeping Your Business’ New Year’s Resolutions

 1 Assess the business’ strengths and weaknesses

 If you haven’t set resolutions for your business, yet, start by stepping back and looking at the big picture.
 It’s easy to be a bit shortsighted and just focus on what’s bugging you right now, rather than considering which goals will make the biggest impact on your business-and your life!
-You can find an excellent way to quickly do a 360° analysis of your business in my article on creating a growth plan in 20 minutes.

 2 Pick a “gold star” resolution